saelkind/ttn-simple-env-monitor/README.md

   In addition to doing the data conversion and new payload formatter on the TTN side

   * **TODO** TBD if will do deeper research on sensor calibration, when and how to use heater, etc.
   (maybe later release?).
-I've been observing variations in readings between sensors, in excess of spec'd accuracy - especially between SHT31 and BME280 - so figuring out how to calibrate without expensive equipment will be a must.
-Consistent values from each sensor is not the issue, it's just the difference between sensors is more than the sum of the spec'd tolerances.
-I don't know if it's the generic breakout boards, or if there's something going on that I should expect even from those of known quality.
+I've been observing variations in readings between sensors, so figuring out how to calibrate without expensive equipment will be a must.
+Consistent values from each sensor is not the issue, it's just the difference between sensors - especially between SHT31 and BME280 - is more than the sum of the spec'd tolerances.
+I don't know if it's the generic breakout boards, or if there's something going on that I should expect expect even from those of known quality.

 * **ttn-simple-env-monitor** - *(not started yet)* Transmit SHT31 and BME280 periodic stats to TTN server.